wabarr/hompal-stats/categorical_data.md

 More appropriate when sample sizes are low.

-General rule is to use Fischer's if expected value for any cell is < 5.
+General rule is to use Fisher's if expected value for any cell is < 5.

 ```r